adobe-apiplatform/openwhisk-user-events/README.md

 # OpenWhisk User Events

-This service connects to `events` topic and publishes the events to to various services like Prometheus, Datadog etc via Kamon.
+This service connects to `events` topic and publishes the events to various services like Prometheus, Datadog etc via Kamon.
 Refer to [user specific metrics][1] on how to enable them

 ## Build